-The optional software part of the TOE consists of the cryptographic libraries RSA and EC, the supporting Toolbox and asymmetric Base libraries, the optional SCL, the optional Flash Translation Layer (FTL), the optional Platform Support Library (PSL) and the Management of Mifare-compatible Cards library and the Mifare-compatible Reader Mode Support library.
+The optional software part of the TOE consists of the cryptographic libraries RSA and EC, the supporting Toolbox and asymmetric Base libraries, two optional SCL versions, the optional Flash Translation Layer (FTL), the optional Platform Support Library (PSL) and the Management of Mifare-compatible Cards library and the Mifare-compatible Reader Mode Support library.

 The Mifare-compatible software includes support for the optional Management of Mifare-compatible Cards as well as support to ease the implementation of the optional Mifare-compatible Reader Mode Support functionality.
-It does not support any security relevant policy or function.
+The Mifare related libraries are not within the logical scope of the TOE, the libraries do not implement any security relevant policy or function and are not within the scope of the evaluation.

 The RSA library is used to provide a high-level interface to the RSA cryptography implemented on the hardware component Crypto2304T and includes countermeasures against SPA, DPA and DFA attacks.
-The routines are used for the generation of RSA Key Pairs, the RSA signature verification, the RSA signature generation and the RSA modulus recalculation.
+The routines are used for the generation of RSA Key Pairs1, the RSA signature verification, the RSA signature generation and the RSA modulus recalculation.
 The module provides the basic long number calculations (add, subtract, multiply, square with 1100-bit numbers) with high performance.